Brazil's Supreme Court throws out rules that limit gay men donating blood

-RIO DE JANEIRO, May 9 (Thomson Reuters Foundation) - B razil’s Supreme Court has overturned rules that limit gay and bisexual men from donating blood in a decision considered a human rights victory for LGBT+ people in the country.
+RIO DE JANEIRO (Thomson Reuters Foundation) - Brazil’s Supreme Court has overturned rules that limit gay and bisexual men from donating blood in a decision considered a human rights victory for LGBT+ people in the country.

 The move came as more nations review restrictions on blood donations imposed during the 1980s HIV/AIDS crisis, with some countries imposing blanket bans, some waiting periods after gay sex, and others - like Italy - having no limitations at all.